Sri Lanka Navy: Civil war

 At the begin of the civil war in the 1980s the navy found itself poorly equipped to face the new threats the LTTE created.
 It found itself engaging in anti-smuggling operations to counter LTTE gun running between India and Sri Lanka.
 As the larger gun boats proved ineffective against faster small boats used by the LTTE with outboard motors, the navy began deploying small boats with waterjets and inshore patrol boats armed with machine guns to police its waters.
 The LTTE responded with mounting machine guns and attacking the navy boats.
 This began an asymmetric war at sea, taking place primarily in the coastal waters among small boats of the navy and the LTTE naval arm the Sea Tigers.
-The decades long conflict saw the escalations of the size, fire power and speed of the boats with new techniques deployed by both sides.
-The Sea tigers mastered the art of using sophisticated suicide crafts against naval vessels both small and large.
+The decades long conflict saw the escalation of the size, firepower and speed of the boats with new techniques deployed by both sides.
+The Sea Tigers mastered the art of using sophisticated suicide crafts against naval vessels both small and large.
 The navy acquired in the late 1980s Israeli Dvora-class fast patrol boats which it designated as Fast Attack Crafts (FAC).
-The FACs of the Fast Attack Flotilla became the work horse of the navy's offensive and defensive operations against the Sea tigers.
+The FACs of the Fast Attack Flotilla became the workhorses of the navy's offensive and defensive operations against the Sea Tigers.
 In the 1990s and 2000s Super Dvora class boats were added and a locally built Colombo class was introduced in larger numbers.
 These proved highly successful in limiting the LTTE's use of the seas.

-During the war the navy increased its fleet of larger vessels by introducing two locally built Jayasagara class offshore patrol vessels.
-The navy lost several ships in the 1990s to sea tiger attacks by suicide crafts such as in the sinking of SLNS Sagarawardena and SLNS Ranaviru and the use of suicide frogmen such as in the bombing of SLNS Sooraya and SLNS Ranasuru.
-Due to the treat posed by the sea tigers the navy had to undertake convoy duty to escort shipping to the Jaffna peninsula to which all land routes were controlled by the LTTE.
+During the war the navy increased its fleet of larger vessels by introducing two locally built Jayasagara class offshore patrol vessels and purchasing several more Type 062-class gunboats.
+The navy lost several ships in the 1990s to Sea Tiger attacks by suicide crafts such as in the sinking of SLNS Sagarawardena and SLNS Ranaviru and the use of suicide frogmen such as in the bombing of SLNS Sooraya and SLNS Ranasuru.
+Due to the threat posed by the Sea Tigers, the navy had to undertake convoy duty to escort shipping to the Jaffna peninsula to which all land routes were controlled by the LTTE.
 In order keep supply lines open to Jaffna, the navy employed several auxiliary ships.
 It also deployed auxiliary ships to support FACs.